SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 7. The GoCD team will merge the request.

 ### Security History
+The software project uses [hackerone](https://hackerone.com/gocd/) to track security vulnerabilities.
+As of date, there are 40 security reports that have been posted and resolved.

 ### User Security Needs
-Below are some basic security needs that users would probably need from the software package and are a couple of scenarios to highlight how it might exist in many different types of environments.
+Some basic security needs are as follows:

 **User authentication** to protect data flow from unauthorized users and modifications.